juanjoDiaz/serverless-plugin-warmup/README.md

 * Desire to avoid cold lambdas after a deployment

 #### Runtime Configuration
-Concurrency can be modified post-deployment at runtime by using Lambda environment variables.
+Concurrency can be modified post-deployment at runtime by setting the warmer lambda environment variables.
 Two configuration options exist:
-* Globally set the concurrency of all lambdas on the stack (overriding the deployment configuration):
+* Globally set the concurrency for all lambdas on the stack (overriding the deployment-time configuration):
   Set the environment variable `WARMUP_CONCURRENCY`
 * Individually set the concurrency per lambda
-  Set the environment variable WARMUP_CONCURRENCY_YOUR_FUNCTION_NAME.
-Must be all uppercase and hyphens (-) are replaced with underscores (_).
-If present, it overrides the global concurrency setting.
+  Set the environment variable `WARMUP_CONCURRENCY_YOUR_FUNCTION_NAME`.
+Must be all uppercase and hyphens (-) must be replaced with underscores (_).
+If present for one of your lambdas, it overrides the global concurrency setting.

 #### Legacy options